keelly-wang/Particle-Waves/README.md

 # Particle Waves
 ParticleWaves uses computer animation to simulate 2D elastic collisions between particles.
 Additionally, the user can create barriers and sinusoidal particle jets to simulate a variety of particle and wave phenomena.
-The simulation is based on the laws of physics, under the following assumptions and simplifications: <br>
+The simulation is based on the laws of physics, under the following assumptions and simplifications:

 • All collisions between particles, and between particles and barriers, are elastic.
 That is, both momentum and energy are conserved. <br>
 • All particles have equal radius and mass. <br>
 • Rotation and spin effects are ignored. <br>